 A fun and educational project for all teens who buy clothing.
 Workmanship of clothing, fit, evaluating present wardrobe to determine needs, comparison shopping and much more is considered in the exhibits in this project.
-This project is for 4-H'ers 9 years and over.
-These exhibits are due on Tuesday, July 16.
+These exhibits are due on Tuesday, July 15.

-If an exhibit is a poster it should be on 14 inches x 22 inches poster board.
-If a three-ring binder is used it should be 8 1/2 inches x 11 inches x 1 inch.
-Video exhibits should be less than 5 minutes in length and be able to be played on a PC using Windows Media Player, Real Player, or Quick Time Player.
+If the exhibit is a poster it should be on a 14 inch x 22 inch poster board.
+If a three-ring binder is used it should be 8.5 inches x 11 inches.
+Folders with or without fasteners should NOT be used and entries will be lowered a ribbon placing.
+Video exhibits should be less than five minutes in length and be able to be played on a PC using Windows Media Player, Real Player, or Quick Time Player.
+Do NOT include the Shopping in Style Fashion Show Written Report with Narration Form SF184 in any exhibits.

 CLASS 1 - Best Buy for Your Buck (Ages 8-13 before January 1 of the current year) - Provide details of the best buy you made for your buck this year.
-Consider building the ultimate wardrobe by adding to this entry each year by dividing it into Year 1, Year 2, Year 3, etc. Put the story in a binder or video, no posters please (see general information above).
+Consider building the ultimate wardrobe by adding to this entry each year by dividing it into Year 1, Year 2, Year 3, etc. Put the story in a three ring binder or video, no posters please (see general information above).
 Do not include the Shopping in Style Fashion Show Information Sheet in your entry for this class.
 Although both entries do share some information, there are differences in content and format for this class.

 Provide details about wardrobe inventory which indicates the following: 1) Why you selected the garment you did 2) Clothing budget 3) Cost of garment 4) Conclusion or summary statement(s) stating your final comments on why you selected your "best buy for your buck".
-Provide 3 color photos of you wearing the garment (front view, side view, back view).
+Provide three color photos of you wearing the garment (front view, side view, back view).
 SF

-CLASS 2 - (Ages 14-18 before January 1 of the current year).
+CLASS 2 - Best Buy for Your Buck (Ages 14-18 before January 1 of the current year).
 Provide details of the best buy you made for your buck this year.
-Consider building the ultimate wardrobe by adding to this entry each year by dividing it into Year 1, Year 2, Year 3, etc. Put the story in a binder or video, no posters please (see general information above).
-Do not include the Shopping in Style Fashion Show Information Sheet in your entry.
+Consider building the ultimate wardrobe by adding to this entry each year by dividing it into Year 1, Year 2, Year 3, etc. Put the story in a three ring binder or video, no posters please (see general information above).
+Do NOT include the Shopping in Style Fashion Show Written Report with Narration Form SF184 in your entry.
 Although both entries do share some information, there are differences in content and format for this class.

 Provide details listed for those ages 8-13 plus include the following additions: 1) Body shape discussion 2) Construction quality details 3) Design features that affected your selection 4) Cost per wearing 5) Care of garment 6) Conclusion or summary statement(s) stating your final comments on why you selected your "best buy for your buck".
-Provide 3 color photos of you wearing the garment (front view, side view, back view).
-SF
+Provide three color photos of you wearing the garment (front view, side view, back view).
+SE